Creek Fire: Helicopter with 13 evacuees from China Peak lands at Fresno airport

 The 13 evacuees were rescued from China Peak.

-On Monday evening, officials said more than 60 people were trapped at Lake Edison and China Peak, and a rescue operation was unsuccessful.
+On Monday evening, officials said more than 60 people were trapped at Lake Edison and China Peak, and a rescue operation to retrieve them was unsuccessful.

 Authorities told Action News 14 people were trapped on China Peak and at least 50 others were trapped at Lake Edison.
 Officials say that the people are safe and being cared for.